 - 6 ingredients – how hard can it be if there are only 6 ingredients?
-They’re all cupboard staples and easy to find in the shops.
+Just like this vegan coronation chicken recipe, they’re all cupboard staples and easy to find in the shops.
 We’ve included a link below for where to buy kala namak.

 - So similar to egg mayo – if you didn’t know it was vegan egg mayo, you probably wouldn’t be able to tell!
 That’s because the ingredients used mimic egg so well.
 If you think it’s convincing too, let us know in the comments!

 You’ll just need a medium to large mixing bowl, a fork and measuring spoons, to make sure everything is perfectly measured out to create the best flavour.
 Try this kala namak.